skinny85/future-proof-step-builder/ReadMe.md

 # Future-proof Step Builder implementation

+This repository contains the full source code used [in an article on my blog](http://endoflineblog.com/evolving-public-apis-based-on-type-safe-builders).

 The Step (sometimes also called the Type-Safe, or Telescopic, or Staged) variant of the Builder Pattern is a way to make creating objects with multiple properties using the Builder pattern in Java more type-safe.